Prandr/dma_ip_drivers/XDMA/linux-kernel/readme.md

 - The memory for engines is allocated dynamically, which saves a little bit of kernel memory.

-In order to achieve these goals the driver has following limitations and therefore, won't be submitted as PR:
+In order to achieve these goals the driver has following limitations and for this reason won't be submitted as PR:
 - Removed transfer queues and support for asynchronous I/O. Allegedly it is broken, and almost noone uses it anyway.